 Welcome to URSA (Undergraduate Research, Scholarship, and the Arts).
-This site is a resource for undergradutes and faculty looking to participate in or implement undergraduate research.
-If you have any questions regarding these items, please contact Kevin Ahern at firstname.lastname@example.org or 541-737-8906
+This site is a resource for undergradutes and faculty looking to participate in undergraduate research activities.
+If you have any questions regarding these items, please contact Kevin Ahern at firstname.lastname@example.org or 541-737-8906.